-Robinhood charge a standard $75 outgoing account transfer fee, but other brokers may also charge this, so that’s not unusual.
+Robinhood charges a standard $75 outgoing account transfer fee, but other brokers may also charge this, so that’s not unusual.
 This is the fee when you transfer your investment to another account.
 There is no fee for transferring your money to the bank or selling your investments.

 Robinhood charges 5$ per month for gold, but it’s optional.
 It provides you with deeper access to the analytics as well as margin.

 At the end of the day, these are two very different platforms.
-Robinhood is geared towards new investors who want to invest in individual stocks, ETFs options and cryptocurrencies.
-Betterment is meant for long term investors who want a well diversified portfolio without having to actively manage it.
+Robinhood is geared towards new investors who want to invest in individual stocks, ETFs options, and cryptocurrencies.
+Betterment is meant for long-term investors who want a well-diversified portfolio without having to actively manage it.

 If you want to passively invest for the long term, consider Betterment.
-They have a wide array of tools for long term, passive investing.
-Robinhood does not offer prebuilt portfolios, rebalancing, retirement accounts or anything like that.
+They have a wide array of tools for long-term, passive investing.
+Robinhood does not offer prebuilt portfolios, rebalancing, retirement accounts, or anything like that.

 You may decide to use both!
-Robinhood is great for individual stock purchasing and Betterment is great for long term/retirement investing.
+Robinhood is great for individual stock purchasing and Betterment is great for long-term/retirement investing.